dougeby/IntuneDocs/intune/android-enroll.md

 If you're enrolling Android for Work devices by using a [Device Enrollment Manager](device-enrollment-manager-enroll.md) account, there is a limit of 10 devices that can be enrolled per account.

+For more information, see [Data Intune sends to Google](data-intune-sends-to-google.md).

 ## Add Android for Work binding for Intune

 > [!NOTE]